alankrantas/micropython-TEA5767/README.md

 * radio.is_stereo: stereo mode status (True/False)
 * radio.signal_adc_level: station ADC resolution (0, 5, 7 or 10)

-## A Simplified Version Without Using Module
+## A Simplified MicroPython Version Without Using This Driver

 If you just want to tune the frequency of TEA5767, you can use code as short as below (simply paste it into your script):